Updated July 6, 2025

 Additional Tools for Rotary Cutting

-There are two tools you need to complete your rotary cutting station: a self-healing mat and quilting rulers.
+There are two tools you need to finish your rotary cutting station: a self-healing mat and quilting rulers.

 Self-Healing Mat

-These come is a variety of sizes from 6 inches square up to about 24 X 36 inches.
-I can't recommend this larger sizeenough.
-It can be expensive, but having the room to lay out your fabric without having to shift layers between cuts is the best.
+These come in various sizes, ranging from 6 inches square to about 24 x 36 inches.
+I can't recommend this larger size enough.
+It might be costly, but having enough space to lay out your fabric without shifting layers between cuts is the best.
 When I make my initial cuts, I fold my fabric selvage to selvage.
-Since quilting cotton is around 40 inches wide, that means I don't have to fold it over again and cut through more than two layers of fabric.
-I find I'm most accurate when I have two layers to prevent the fabric from shifting.
-At the very least, one side of your cutting mat should be 24 inches so you can cut like this.
+Since quilting cotton is around 40 inches wide, that means I don't have to fold it over again or cut through more than two layers.
+I find I'm most accurate when I work with two layers to prevent shifting.
+At the very least, one side of your cutting mat should be 24 inches so you can cut comfortably.

-It's also important to make sure your mat is labeled "self healing."
-These mats have magical properties that close up any cuts that might go through your fabric and into the mats.
-(I'm sure it's really science, but whatever.)
-If you keep your mat lying flat by keeping it on a table or stashed under your couches, it will last you forever.
-And most mats are double sided.
-I switch mine over from time to time to give each side a rest.
+It's also important to ensure your mat is labeled "self-healing."
+These mats have special properties that seal any cuts that might penetrate your fabric and reach the mats.
+(I'm sure it's science, but whatever.)
+If you keep your mat lying flat—by placing it on a table or stashing it under your couches—it will last you forever.
+Most mats are double-sided, so I switch mine over from time to time to give each side a rest.

 Quilting Rulers

 You'll use your rulers to measure your cuts and to have a straight edge to cut against.
 These also come in a variety of sizes.
-I recommend having one long ruler and one square ruler at a minimum.
-The long ruler allows you to cut your long strips without having to reposition the ruler in the middle of a cut.
-I started with a 6 X 24 inch ruler but recently added an 8.5 X 24 inch ruler and absolutely love it.
-There were so many times I needed to cut pieces longer or wider than the six inches, and this new ruler rarely doesn't handle my needs.
+I recommend having at least one long ruler and one square ruler.
+The long ruler lets you cut long strips without repositioning the ruler during the cut.
+I started with a 6 x 24-inch ruler, but I recently added an 8.5 x 24-inch ruler, and I absolutely love it.
+There have been many times I needed to cut pieces longer or wider than six inches, and this new ruler rarely fails to meet my needs.

-Square rulers are great for - well - squaring up blocks.
-I like to trim my half-square triangles after they're sewn together, and these square rulers allow me to line up the diagonal seam on the 45-degree line of the ruler and get perfectly square... uh... squares each time.
-I have square rulers in three sizes: 12.5 X 12.5 inch, 8.5 X 8.5 inch, and 3.5 X 3.5 inch.
-They all have their purposes, but I recommend the larger ruler if you can only get one.
+Square rulers are great for—well—squaring up blocks.
+I like to trim my half-square triangles after they're sewn together, and these square rulers let me line up the diagonal seam on the 45-degree line of the ruler to get perfectly square... uh... squares each time.
+I have square rulers in three sizes: 12.5 X 12.5 inches, 8.5 X 8.5 inches, and 3.5 X 3.5 inches.
+They all serve their purposes, but I recommend the larger ruler if you can only get one.

 What are your favorite features of a rotary cutter?
-Do you feel more confident picking one out after reading my tips?
+Do you feel more confident choosing one after reading my tips?
+Let me know in the comments.